httptoolkit/browser-launcher/README.md

 ### `launcher([configPath], callback)`

-Detect available browsers and return launch function.
+Detect available browsers and pass `launch` function to the callback.

 **Parameters:**
 - *String* `configPath` - path to a browser configuration file *(Optional)*